 Have you heard of Meliora?
 It is a project-based learning (PBL) initiative that offers humanities courses for secondary (ages 12-18) students.
 PBL is a student- and interest-centered methodology that provides opportunities for students to investigate topics of their own choosing within a defined framework.
-Students develop not only content knowledge, but also critical thinking, analytical, technology, research, collaboration and communication skills.
+Students develop not only content knowledge, but also critical thinking, analytical, technology, research, collaboration, communication and project management skills.

-In the seven years we have worked with students under the Meliora banner, we have had State finishers for the National History Day competition three of those years, and have also had three student projects advance to the National competition.
-Twice, we have had students recognized at the Chicago Metro level with special awards and cash prizes.
-The course description for the 2017-2018 offering US History Through the Lens of Race Relations is found here.
+In the eight years we have worked with students under the Meliora banner, we have had State finishers for the National History Day competition four of those years, and have also had three student projects advance to the National competition.
+Three times, we have had students recognized at the Chicago Metro level with special awards and cash prizes.
+The course description for the 2018-2019 offering Triumph and Tragedy in Modern European History is found here.

 Meliora students also have a strong voice in how they present their evidence of learning.
 Formats available to them include (and are not limited to) website, documentary, spoken-word poetry, comic book, timeline, dramatic production, and traditional written thesis or story.

 PBL is a methodology that is effective for all learners, as it allows for a great diversity of methods and tools to be used in project development.
 Since it is a process-centered approach, students learn to plan their work and to assess their own progress.
-Peer and facilitator assessment is also incorporated into the process, therefore students receive periodic formative feedback on their progress.
-PBL is also an iterative process, meaning students are expected to carry out numerous revisions and improvements to their product.
+Peer and facilitator (teacher) assessment is also incorporated into the process, therefore students receive periodic formative feedback on their progress.
+PBL is also iterative in nature, meaning students make numerous revisions and improvements to their product before calling it “done.”